KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/targeting-customers/targeting-customers.md

     **Note:** We are defining "family-related" genres as comedy, crime and drama as you can see in the above definition.
 The above means we are now looking for rows with at least one comedy movie, one crime movie, one drama movie and at least one family movie within a given quarter.
 Essentially we are looking for a specific pattern of movie streaming.

-2. If we insert the above into our first pattern matching query we can then paste the following code into our SQL Worksheet:
+2. If we insert the above into our first pattern matching query, we can then paste the following code into our SQL Worksheet:

     ```
     <copy>SELECT COUNT(*)